Orthopedics

 Period Main Actions

-Subacute phase (3-14 days) Switch to heat therapy, light range of motion exercises within pain-free limits
+Subacute Phase (3-14 days) Switch to heat therapy, light range of motion exercises within pain-free limits

-Recovery phase (2-4 weeks) Stretching, strength training, light jogging
+Recovery Phase (2-4 weeks) Stretching, strength training, light jogging

-Rushing back increases recurrence rate
+Rushing recovery increases recurrence rate

 Serious Cases Not to Overlook

-• Obvious deformity/indentation (complete tear)
+• Obvious deformity or indentation (complete tear)

-• Bony tenderness (stress fracture/avulsion fracture)
+• Bone tenderness (stress fracture, avulsion fracture)

-• Extensive severe swelling (suspected compartment syndrome)
+• Widespread severe swelling (suspected compartment syndrome)

-• Numbness, coldness, or discoloration (blood flow disorder)
+• Numbness, coldness, or discoloration (circulatory impairment)

-• Systemic symptoms (fever/malaise)
+• Systemic symptoms (fever, malaise)

 • Recurrent muscle strains in the same area